Start your business

 You’ll need to estimate how much capital you require before issuing shares of stock to determine a reasonable value for each share.
 Shares of stock may also be issued in exchange for services or other noncash value and capital contributions.

-South Carolina’s Business One Stop website has a great tool for determining what business licenses you may need.
+South Carolina’s Business One Stop website has a tool for determining what state business licenses you may need.
 Take a look at their Licensing Quick Chart to see if your county requires a business license and how you can go about filing for one.
+This step is especially important for professional corporations, which need licenses for most directors, all shareholders, and any employees who offer the company’s professional service.

 In addition, your business may need a variety of other licenses or permits depending on your industry.
 Licensing happens at the federal, state, and local level, so you’ll need to do some research to determine what your corporation needs.

 You may also need to register with the Department of Revenue for a retail sales tax license if you will sell any tangible goods at retail.
-Also, check with the city you plan on doing business with to determine if anything is required at the city level.
+Also, check with the city and county you plan on doing business with to determine if anything is required at those levels.

 Since corporations are treated as distinct entities separate from the people involved, they require an Employer Identification Number (EIN).
 This number acts like the corporation’s Social Security number for tax purposes.

 To apply for an EIN, you need to visit the IRS website.
-The application is simple and can be completed online in just a few minutes for free, after which you will receive your EIN.
+The application can be completed online for free, after which you will receive your EIN.
 You should keep this number safe, as you will need it for future documentation and filing your business’s tax returns.

 Remember that corporations must pay their own taxes separate from any taxes paid on shareholder earnings.
 This must be done at the federal and state levels by submitting the appropriate return each year.
 You may also be responsible for sales tax, employee withholdings, and other local taxes.